johanmeiring/python-poco/README.rst

 In the above example, 'results' is a list which contains dictionaries with the following keys: ``id``, ``suburb``, ``area``, ``postal``, ``street``.
-Similarly, 'objecst' is a list which contains objects of the ``PocoLocation`` class.
+Similarly, 'objects' is a list which contains objects of the ``PocoLocation`` class.
 The ``PocoLocation`` class has the same keys mentioned above as class attributes.
 So basically, use ``results_as_dicts`` or ``results_as_objects``, depending on what your application needs.